narcode/codeklavier/README.md

 # CodeKlavier
 ### Live coding with the piano as interface.

 An open source project by Felipe Ignacio Noriega and Anne Veinberg.
-Supported By **Stimuleringsfonds Creatieve Industrie** for its developement and
+Supported By **Stimuleringsfonds Creatieve Industrie NL**
-**FondsPodiumKunsten NL** for public presentations

 CodeKlavier development started in April 2017 and currently has two prototypes (newest on top):
 +  *Motippets* (coding via pianistic gestures/motifs)